Program in Immunology & Microbiology

-Program in Immunology & Virology Homepage
+Program in Immunology & Microbiology Homepage

-- molecular virology;
+- molecular virology

-- diabetes and transplantation immunology;
+- diabetes and transplantation immunology

-- molecular and cellular immunology;
+- molecular and cellular immunology

-Graduate students in IVP acquire a broad base of knowledge in biochemistry, genetics, and cellular and molecular biology through the core curriculum.
-Specialized training in immunology, virology, and bacteriology is initiated in a first year course, which introduces students to the immune system, basic principles of bacteriology and virology, and the interaction of bacterial and viruses with the host.
+Graduate students in IMP acquire a broad base of knowledge in biochemistry, genetics, and cellular and molecular biology through the Core Curriculum.
+Specialized training in immunology, virology, and bacteriology is initiated in a first year course, Infection and Immune Response, which introduces students to the immune system, basic principles of bacteriology and virology, and the interaction of bacteria and viruses with the host.
 Emphasis is placed on experimental systems and analysis of primary research papers.
-Further training continues in the fall of the second year with three courses: Advanced Virology, Advanced Cell and Molecular Immunology, and Advanced Bacterial Pathogenesis.
+Further training continues in the fall of the second year with at least one of three courses: Advanced Virology, Advanced Molecular and Cellular Immunology, or Advanced Bacterial Pathogenesis.
 Also offered is Introduction to Flow and Image

 Requirements for Specialization

 In addition to the Core courses and laboratory rotations, IMP students should take Infection and Immune Response in the first year, and, in the second year, at least one advanced level course offered by the Immunology and Microbiology program.
 Equivalent advanced topics courses can be substituted with permission.
 All students, except for those in the final stages of their dissertation research, are required to take Graduate Student Seminar each fall semester, and Immunobiology and Microbiology Seminar and Discussion, or an equivalent guest scientist seminar program, for two semesters.